 The tinned pilchards from The Pilchard Works in Cornwall are … good, sweet and succulent and so fine I just eat them straight out of the tin.

 We use Amazon to allow you to easily purchase 14 tins in a tray direct from us.
 The tray becomes the presentation display, ready to put on a shop shelf and show off the Newlyn School paintings on the front of the tins.
 Anyone is welcome to order any quantity of trays from us through our Amazon links below.
-All orders come with free super-saver delivery or next day delivery for Prime users.
-Users in most European countries are also able to order from these links too.
+All orders come with free super-saver delivery or next day delivery for Prime users in the UK or Germany.

 If you have a larger order, or want to schedule repeat deliveries, you may be best contacting one of our wholesalers.
-All three varieties of tin are stocked by Cotswold Fayre in Reading, Westcountry Fruit Sales in Falmouth, Holley’s Fine Foods in Bristol and Taste Traders Ltd (formerly M&D Supplies) in North Wales.
+Both varieties of tin are stocked by Cotswold Fayre in Reading, Holley’s Fine Foods in Bristol.

 Please contact us directly if you need any help and we will be happy to advise.